What is Functional Diagnostic Medicine?

-Integrative medicine blends the best of modern conventional medicine techniques (also called allopathic or Western medicine) with time-tested traditional medicine practices to develop a diagnostic and therapeutic program.
-We offer a systems-based approach of integrative medical care that is centered on the patient’s needs and treats the whole person (as opposed to a condition, symptom, or diagnosis).
+Integrative medicine at AIMA of Nashua, PLLC blends the best of modern conventional medicine techniques with time-tested traditional medicine practices.
+We utilize an approach of integrative medical care that is centered on the patient’s needs and treats the individual (as opposed to treating a condition, symptom, or diagnosis).
 Integrative medicine incorporates holistic medicine, which makes use of the mind, body and spirit connection to promote wellness.
 It values healing as much as curing, and it affirms the importance of relationship, collaboration and choice in medicine.

 What to Expect During Your Treatment

-Your treatment plan will be highly individualized to your specific needs, and it will require your active participation for an optimal outcome.
+Your treatment plan will be highly individualized to your specific needs.
+It will require your active participation for an optimal outcome, and you will be asked to complete a pre visit Check-In before each appointment that guides your treatment.
 Your care may include a combination of the following:

 - Stress management education